826NYC: Facade

 826NYC is located in a "secret lair" behind The Brooklyn Superhero Supply Company, a store similar in eccentricity to 826 Valencia’s storefront pirate shop, and which sells capes, grappling hooks, utility belts (new and vintage), masks, tights, deflector bracelets, bottles of chaos and anti-gravity, secret identity kits, and more.
 Visitors to the store can try out capes for free in a cape-testing wind tunnel (essentially a series of fans on a pedestal).
 The store sells new and back issues of Timothy McSweeney's Quarterly Concern, The Believer, Wholphin, and other McSweeney's publications.
 The Brooklyn Superhero Supply Co. also carries a complete stock of publications written and edited by students at 826NYC including Trapped: The Encyclopedia of Escape, Sonny Paine, and issues 1 and 2 of The 826NYC Review.
 The store front is literally a front for the charitable organization, with all sales going to the organization.
 The store employs volunteers.

-The design of the store features many tongue-in-cheek signs and features, and the staff treat their products as real super-hero supplies, and visitors as real super-heroes.
+The design of the store features many tongue-in-cheek signs and features, and the staff treat their products as real superhero supplies, and visitors as real superheroes.
 The secret lair to the student learning and activity center lies behind a swinging bookcase.